 Caring for a family member with dementia has a world of rewards – the feeling of peace of mind and fulfillment in knowing you are helping make the older adult’s life as secure and comfortable as possible, the pleasure of seeing the individual’s happiness in an enjoyable activity, the warmth of reminiscing with him or her.
 However, it’s also one of the most challenging responsibilities any of us can perform.

-The Kansas City senior home care team at Hearts at Home works with families in supplying education and hands-on, specialized help and support with dementia care, and recommends the following strategies to handle some of the more challenging facets of caring for a senior with dementia:
+The Kansas City senior home care team at Hearts at Home works with families in supplying education and hands-on, specialized help and support with dementia care, and recommends the following strategies to handle some of the more challenging behaviors of dementia:

 Wandering can take place for a wide range of reasons: feelings of boredom, agitation, pain, depression, confusion, the need to use the bathroom, and others.
 Attempting to detect the root cause for your senior loved one’s wandering is the key.
 For instance, a bored senior with dementia could possibly be redirected to a favorite activity or reminiscing over photos.
 If pain is suspected, be sure to contact the senior’s doctor for advice.
 Make sure doors are locked to ensure the older adult does not wander away from home, and always be sure he or she is wearing some means of identification at all times just in case a wandering occurrence should arise.